 - Monitor the spread for your instrument and warn you if it gets out of whack

-- Is also a tick counter/bar timer, so you can use this to replace at least a couple of different indies with one.
+- It’s also a tick counter/bar timer, so you can use this to replace at least a couple of different indies with one.

-- Uses OnRender code, to efficiently render the lines rather than using NT8 Draw., etc.
+- Uses efficient OnRender code rather than using NT8 Draw., etc. So, it’s fast.

 Download and utilise in the normal NT8 indicator way.